SeanZhang215/saboteurGame/README.md

 ## 3D Character with Real-Time control & Physics - Shaopeng Zhang (szhang737)
 - Added Character Controller script, the player can be better controlled for speed, turning motion, jumping motion, and destroying motion.
 - Added new motions for the player so it can walk, jump, destroy and turn around.
 Updated player Animator Controller and Animation.
 Player speed and rotation speed were also adjusted to maintain consistent spatial simulation throughout.
+For the action of destroying, when the player gets closer to the Herballist Bag, the player can act on destroying action to collect the resources.
+- Worked with Xingyu Chen on Herballist Bag to add Destructible Object script so the Herballist Bag can be destructible.
 - Added a sphere to show 3D simulation with six degrees of freedom movement of rigid bodies.
 This object has Sphere Collider and Planet Controller script so it can move.

-## 3D Character with Real-Time control Xingyu Chen (xchen863)
+## 3D Character with Real-Time control - Xingyu Chen (xchen863)
 - Updated main camera from first-person perspective to non first -person perspective.
 Added script ThirdPersonCamera to enable a smooth camera motion and reasonable camera moving speed.
 - Added new motions for the player so it can walk, jump, destroy and turn around.
 Updated player Animator Controller and Animation.
 Player speed and rotation speed were also adjusted to maintain consistent spatial simulation throughout.

-## Main Player action - Qing Li (qli423)
-Vincent has incorporated several new features into the game.
-The Main Character now possesses motion capabilities and is capable of gathering diamond.
-The diamond that is obtained will be converted into game cards, with two different types being randomly distributed.
-One of the cards can be utilized to construct a bridge, while the other can be employed to destroy a bridge.
-Additionally, Vincent have implemented a Win menu that is displayed when the player comes into contact with the final treasure bag.
-Finally, Vincent added a bagpack that has been added to the game to house all of the cards that the player has accumulated.
-To view the available cards, players may press the 'B' button to open the bag.
+- Worked with Shaopeng Zhang on Herballist Bag to add Destructible Object script so the Herballist Bag can be destructible.